dinuka1998/Monster-Chase/README.md

 ### Monster Chase Overview

-Monster Chase is a simple 2D game in which player must survive against swarm of monsters.
+Monster Chase is a simple 2D game in which the player must survive against a swarm of monsters.
+Randomly spawning monsters appear on both the left and right sides with random walking speeds.
+To survive monsters, you have to jump over them.

 <hr>